 A box of four mooncakes costs $28.80 while and a large mooncake (one piece per box) costs $24.80.

 The Yuan Yang mooncakes from Thye Moh Chan come with a generous filling of mung bean paste, sesame, spicy pork floss and salted egg yolk.
 A box of four mooncakes costs $28.80 while a large mooncake (one piece per box) costs $24.80.

 The Teochew Double Delight mooncake combines red bean paste and a unique "crystal" filling made with winter melon, melon seeds, citrus strips, white sesame, spring onions and glutinous rice flour.
 A box of four mooncakes costs $28.80.

 Thye Moh Chan's traditional Teochew Mooncake combines maltose, white sesame, citrus strips and five-spice powder.
 A large box costs $16.80.

 As the mooncakes are produced in limited quantities, customers are encouraged to place their orders in advance.
 Mooncake vouchers are also available for sale at both outlets.

-This article was first published on September 2, 2015.
-Get The New Paper for more stories.
+This article was first published on September 21, 2015.